AryaMoghaddam/Netflix-Clone/README.md

 ⠋ Waiting for authorization...^C
 ```

-✅ **Step 8c:** Open the link in a new WINDOW for the link to work, and authorize Netlify CLi to access Netlify on your behalf.
+✅ **Step 8c:** Opening the link in a new WINDOW for the link to work, and authorize Netlify CLi to access Netlify on your behalf.

   > When using GitPod the preview pane **will not display this properly.** You must click the "open in a new window" button in the very top right of the preview pane._